ktrrahn/hackathon/README.md

-add descriptions to workshops + levels (beginner, intermediate, advanced) changed the colors of the arrows to be green to match headers add colors to the workshop sections change navbar button text as white and change color of buttons
+add descriptions to workshops + levels (beginner, intermediate, advanced) changed the colors of the arrows to be green to match headers add colors to the workshop sections change navbar button text as white and change color of buttons*

+*Adjust grid layout to make content in the middle*

 Windows: